University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 Try these to see what the allowed syntax, flags and parameters are.

-For detailed documentation for all things BLAST see: https://www.ncbi.nlm.nih.gov/books/NBK1762/
+For detailed documentation for all things BLAST see [here](https://www.ncbi.nlm.nih.gov/books/NBK1762/)

 #### 2.4.1 Alignments to Swissprot proteins